-Mark your calendars now and plan to join us Wednesday, May 25, 2022 for the Loaves & Fishes/Friendship Trays’ Luncheon of Hope.
-We are thrilled that our keynote speaker is New York Times bestselling author Stephanie Land.
-Her debut memoir, Maid: Hard Work, Low Pay, and a Mother’s Will to Survive is now the inspiration of the critically acclaimed Netflix Series MAID starring Margaret Qualley and Andie McDowell.
+Wednesday, May 25, 2022 is the Loaves & Fishes/Friendship Trays’ Luncheon of Hope featuring NY Times bestselling author Stephanie Land.
+Her debut memoir, Maid: Hard Work, Low Pay, and a Mother’s Will to Survive is now the inspiration of the critically acclaimed Netflix Series MAID starring Margaret Qualley and Andie MacDowell.

 In Maid, Stephanie Land recounts her harrowing saga as a single mom navigating the poverty trap all while radiating a parent’s hope and resilience.
 Her unflinching writing about poverty and motherhood offers a stark look at what it means to struggle to get by, giving voice to the millions of “working poor” in our country.